 Step 5.
 Measure And Cut Second Panel

 Step 6.
-Attach Panels
+Attach Both Sink Cabinet Floor Panels

 Remove both panels from the cabinet and run a thick bead of construction adhesive around the perimeter of the old floor.
 Use big blobs in any places where the floor seems to have sagged below level.

-Spread a little adhesive on the two edges where the two panels meet.
+Carefully spread a little adhesive on the two edges where the two panels meet.
 This will help hold them together more securely.